Tim232/MessageHandler/README.md

 # MessageHandler

-This is a discord handler for people who use discord.Client but want to use the bot like discord.ext that is developed by Tim232.
+This is an easy discord handler for people who does not use discord.ext for discord bots that is developed by Tim232.

 Example :